Law: Legal profession

-A corollary of the rule of law is the existence of a legal profession sufficiently autonomous to invoke the authority of the independent judiciary; the right to assistance of a barrister in a court proceeding emanates from this corollary—in England the function of barrister or advocate is distinguished from legal counselor.
+A corollary of the rule of law is the existence of a legal profession sufficiently autonomous to invoke the authority of the independent judiciary; the right to assistance of a barrister in a court proceeding emanates from this corollary—in England, the function of barrister or advocate is distinguished from legal counselor.
 As the European Court of Human Rights has stated, the law should be adequately accessible to everyone and people should be able to foresee how the law affects them.

-In order to maintain professionalism, the practice of law is typically overseen by either a government or independent regulating body such as a bar association, bar council or law society.
-Modern lawyers achieve distinct professional identity through specified legal procedures (e.g. successfully passing a qualifying examination), are required by law to have a special qualification (a legal education earning the student a Bachelor of Laws, a Bachelor of Civil Law, or a Juris Doctor degree.
+To maintain professionalism, the practice of law is typically overseen by a government or an independent regulatory body, such as a bar association, bar council, or law society.
+Modern lawyers achieve a distinct professional identity through specified legal procedures (e.g., successfully passing a qualifying examination).
+They are required by law to have a special qualification (a legal education that earns the student a Bachelor of Laws, a Bachelor of Civil Law, or a Juris Doctor degree).
 Higher academic degrees may also be pursued.
-Examples include a Master of Laws, a Master of Legal Studies, a Bar Professional Training Course or a Doctor of Laws.), and are constituted in office by legal forms of appointment (being admitted to the bar).
+Examples include a Master of Laws, a Master of Legal Studies, a Bar Professional Training Course, or a Doctor of Laws.
+They are constituted in office by legal forms of appointment (being admitted to the bar).
 There are few titles of respect to signify famous lawyers, such as Esquire, to indicate barristers of greater dignity, and Doctor of law, to indicate a person who obtained a PhD in Law.

-Many Muslim countries have developed similar rules about legal education and the legal profession, but some still allow lawyers with training in traditional Islamic law to practice law before personal status law courts.
-In China and other developing countries there are not sufficient professionally trained people to staff the existing judicial systems, and, accordingly, formal standards are more relaxed.
+Many Muslim countries have developed similar rules governing legal education and the legal profession, but some still allow lawyers trained in traditional Islamic law to practice before personal status courts.
+In China and other developing countries, there are not sufficient professionally trained people to staff the existing judicial systems, and, accordingly, formal standards are more relaxed.

-Once accredited, a lawyer will often work in a law firm, in a chambers as a sole practitioner, in a government post or in a private corporation as an internal counsel.
-In addition a lawyer may become a legal researcher who provides on-demand legal research through a library, a commercial service or freelance work.
-Many people trained in law put their skills to use outside the legal field entirely.
+Once accredited, a lawyer will often work in a law firm, in a chambers as a sole practitioner, in a government post, or in a private corporation as an internal counsel.
+In addition, a lawyer may become a legal researcher who provides on-demand legal research through a library, a commercial service, or freelance work.
+Many people trained in law put their skills to use entirely outside the legal field.

 Significant to the practice of law in the common law tradition is the legal research to determine the current state of the law.
 This usually entails exploring case-law reports, legal periodicals and legislation.
 Law practice also involves drafting documents such as court pleadings, persuasive briefs, contracts, or wills and trusts.
 Negotiation and dispute resolution skills (including ADR techniques) are also important to legal practice, depending on the field.